An Important Topic.

 The explanation?
 A vertical video takes up the entire screen of your mobile phone, using more of the available canvas.
 There’s simply more real estate to tell a richer visual story.

 Complaints About Vertical.. ..and Why They’re Wrong

 People who criticize vertical video typically bring up two things.
-Firstly, that it leaves two black bars on either side of the video.
+Firstly, it leaves two black bars on either side of the video.
 While that is true for desktop, it is not true for mobile and vertical is, as we have established, a go-to mobile format more than anything.
 Secondly, naysayers point out that humans’ eyes aren’t optimized to see vertically.
-In other words, that our horizontal field of view is wider than our vertical.
-While this is true, it’s highly unlikely to affect comfort or safety of using a vertical video on a smartphone.
+In other words, our horizontal field of view is wider than our vertical.
+While this is true, it’s highly unlikely to affect the comfort or safety of using a vertical video on a smartphone.
 At arm’s length, the entire screen is already in your view.
 All eye movements at that point are minimal.